-It is a great privilege to be your Member of Parliament for North East Hampshire.
+It is a great privilege to serve North East Hampshire.
 I grew up here, live here and care passionately about our area.
-I thought it might be helpful, in this piece, to explain a little more about our constituency, the areas I represent in Parliament and the other tiers of local authority that represent you too.
+I thought it might be helpful, in this piece, to explain a little more about our constituency, the areas it represents in Parliament and the other tiers of local authority that represent you too.

 The Parliamentary Constituency of North East Hampshire is among the most beautiful in all England.
 Its major town is Fleet – which is bordered by Church Crookham and Elvetham Heath – and it also includes Bramley, Crondall, Crookham Village, Eversley, Hartley Wintney, Hook, Long Sutton, North and South Warnborough, Odiham, Pamber Heath, Preston Candover, Ramsdell, Sherborne St John, Sherfield on Loddon and Yateley.
 The boundaries of this Parliamentary seat encompass some of the most desirable and affluent towns and villages anywhere in the country.

 The area also has a long association with the Armed Forces.
 RAF Odiham is a front line support helicopter base working within the Joint Helicopter Command.
 North East Hampshire is well served by transport links, as well as having direct train routes into London.
 Consequently, the area is popular with commuters, but it also contains many flourishing local businesses.